-In fact, chest–beating actor Johnny Weissmuller with his Tarzan jungle call used breathwork to awaken the vital energy around his Heart Chakra.
+In a film themed around an incredible jungle call cry, the chest-thumping actor Johnny Weissmuller, as Tarzan, used breathwork to awaken the vital energy of his Heart Chakra.

 Dorothy’s wishful song in the barnyard,